rhm2k/cline_docs/prompting/README.md

 ## Custom Instructions ⚙️

 Think of **custom instructions as Cline's programming**.
-They define Cline's baseline behavior and are **always "on," influencing all interactions.** Custom instructions are set in the settings dial  ⚙️ of the Cline extension and are completely editable.
-They are powerful for:
+They define Cline's baseline behavior and are **always "on," influencing all interactions.**

+To add custom instructions:
+1. Open VSCode
+2. Click the Cline extension settings dial ⚙️
+3. Find the "Custom Instructions" field
+4. Paste your instructions

+[screenshot: custom-instructions-settings.png]

+Custom instructions are powerful for:

 *   Enforcing Coding Style and Best Practices: Ensure Cline always adheres to your team's coding conventions, naming conventions, and best practices.
 *   Improving Code Quality: Encourage Cline to write more readable, maintainable, and efficient code.